 Laurel Spindel, LCSW

-Director of Finance and Strategy and Clinical Administrative Coordinator
+Director of Finance and Strategy and Clinical Administrative Coordinator, and Therapist

 Works with individual, couples and groups; trained in mind-body approaches to therapy, including mindfulness meditation